 (2) For the purposes of the definition of human embryo in subsection (1), in working out the length of the period of development of a human embryo, any period when the development of the embryo is suspended is to be disregarded.

-[Section 3A inserted by No. 17 of 2004 s.
+[Section 3A inserted: No. 17 of 2004 s.
 6.]

 4. Objects of this Act